lukebaker/subr/README.md

  * commands can be placed in sub-directories beneath `libexec/`
  * short-cut commands can be created to specific sub-directories within `libexec/`
  * exposed variable names and magic comments are constant and not dependent on the sub (e.g., $_SUBR_ROOT and the magic comment indicating tab-completion support)
+ * when calling `--complete` to get completions, script will receive any additional parameters that were already specified by the user.
+This allows you to tailor the completions based on the parameters that will be passed in.

 ## License